cfpb/capital-framework/docs/_includes/usage/cf-pagination/usage.md

 ## Variables

-Theme variables for setting the color and sizes throughout the project.
-Overwrite them in your own project by duplicating the variable `@key: value`.
+Component variables are used to theme a component.
+They likely will be left as is, but if needed can be overwritten by duplicating the variable in a `@key: value` format with a different value.
+This customized variable would be placed in the same file where this component's less file is imported.

 ### Color variables

 Color variables referenced in comments are from [cf-core cf-brand-colors.less](https://github.com/cfpb/capital-framework/blob/master/packages/cf-core/src/cf-brand-colors.less).

 ```
 @pagination-text: @gray;
 @pagination-bg:   @gray-10;
 ```

 ### Sizing variables

 ```
 @pagination-btn-min-width-px: 130px;
 ```